 Patti, his sister, never really understood her brother, as he was different to the rest of the children that made up the Catholic family of eight children.
 Barney was the third child, Patti one of the younger siblings.
 He was tidy, orderly and very organised, something the rest of the children were not.
 He was different.
 He dreamed of one day being able to fly.

 About the same time Barney took up hang gliding, Patti took up long distance walking, often wondering why, what was the challenge.
 It is not until she begins to put both her and Barney’s stories together, does she begin to understand that perhaps they are not so different after all.

-In looking forward, then looking back, Patti Smith has woven a powerful story of family, love, understanding and emotional acceptance, learned and understood in the majestic beauty of the walking tracks of the world, and the skies above New South Wales, where both Barney, a determined and controlled man, and Patti, a slightly more diverse, compulsive person, learn their strengths, weaknesses and their ingrained determination to overcome adversity.
+In looking forward, then looking back, Patti Miller has woven a powerful story of family, love, understanding and emotional acceptance, learned and understood in the majestic beauty of the walking tracks of the world, and the skies above New South Wales, where both Barney, a determined and controlled man, and Patti, a slightly more diverse, compulsive person, learn their strengths, weaknesses and their ingrained determination to overcome adversity.

 For walkers, the storyline will resonate, as many of the better-known tracks such as the Camino, the walk around Uluru and the challenging Mont Blanc Switzerland -France – Italy trek, come to life.
 For those who pit their skills against nature and the elements by flying, will completely understand Barney’s overwhelming desire to try and one day, fly again.